NEC Alumni Association Volunteer Opportunities

 - Act as a resource for information about events, programs and services that NEC provides for alumni.

-If you are interested in becoming a member of the Alumni Council, contact Gerry Wawrzynek, Alumni Relations and Annual Giving Associate, at 617-585-1162 or firstname.lastname@example.org.
+If you are interested in becoming a member of the Alumni Council, contact Gerry Wawrzynek, Associate Manager of Alumni Relations and Giving, at 617-585-1162 or firstname.lastname@example.org.

 A Feast of Music and After Party